KoroLev2512/kraud-chess/README.md

 ![Image alt](https://github.com/KoroLev2512/kraud-chess/blob/main/public/icons/logo.svg)

-# MWS: your solution in the digital world
+# Four horses club: the best chess club in the world

 Look at the [NextJS documentation](https://nextjs.org/docs) and [React documentation](https://nextjs.org/docs) to learn more info about stack.